Jujunol/django-template/readme.md

 # Django Template

+## Difference from master
+This branch offers an API setup using Django Rest Framework along with proper testing and an example of using the model with serializers.

 ## Brief

 The aim of this project is to take off a lot of the initial building of a react app with django and materialize.

 This Django Template comes prepackaged with:
 - Django
+- Django Rest Framework
 - Materialize-Css
 - Webpack
 - React